-Great leaders show character by standing up in what they believe in.
+Great leaders show character by standing up in what their beliefs.
 They don’t cheat, and they do the right thing because it’s the right thing to do.
-They may not be the most famous or flashy person in the crowd, but they keep their promises and follow through on those promises without failure.
+They may not be the most famous or flashy person in the crowd, but they keep their promises and follow through on those promises without fail.

 Great Leaders Have Standards